pangyin2/Homeless-Deaths-in-Toronto/README.md

     input/data contains the data and literature.
     outputs/data contains paper and references.
     script contains simulation data, download data, and clean data.
+## LLM usage
-## Statement on LLM usage: No LLMs were used for any aspect of this work.
+Statement on LLM usage: No LLMs were used for any aspect of this work.